Galien week of innovation

 Sandra Milligan

-President, Aspira Women's Health; Former Head of Research & Development, Organon
+President, Aspira Women's Health, Organon

 Sans Thakur